 In the area of arts and culture, the Foundation specifically funds arts education for low income and underserved populations with particular interest in programs serving low-income children and youth, older adults, and people affected by disabilities and homelessness.
 Arts education programs should engage individuals over a period of time in a comprehensive and in-depth series of interactions, usually aligned with core state standards and curriculum.
 In general, we do not fund one-time or limited events or programs such as attending a performance or visiting a museum.

 Generally, requests from organizations with less than three years operating history in the Southern California region will not be considered at this time.

 Geographic Area of Grant Focus

-Priority is given to organizations providing services in the following seven Southern California counties: Los Angeles; Orange; Riverside; San Bernardino; San Diego; Santa Barbara; and Ventura.
+Weingart Foundation supports organizations providing services in the following six Southern California counties: Los Angeles; Orange; Riverside; San Bernardino; Santa Barbara; and Ventura.

 An organization that is certified as tax exempt under Section 501(c)(3) of the U.S. Internal Revenue Code and is not a private foundation as defined in section 509(a) of that Code is eligible for consideration.
 The Foundation does not fund Section 509(a)(3) Type III non-functionally integrated supporting organizations.

 - Audited financial statements for the most recently completed fiscal year are required of all organizations in existence for more than five years and with operating income of $500,000 or more.

 - Organizations with annual income under $500,000 or agencies founded within the last five years must submit an independent review of their financial statements, completed by a CPA.

 - Small Grant applicants that cannot meet the financial documentation requirements may be eligible for an exemption on a case by case basis upon review of the full application.
 Organizations do not need to specifically request this exemption, and can choose to submit an application with unaudited or internal financial statements with the understanding that if a grant were approved it would be as an exception to policy.